openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. csv-table::
     :header: Interpreter, Overall agreement

-    Sally Ride, Sum of counts in all of the diagonal cells/ Sum of all counts Rodolfo Vela, Sum of counts in all of the diagonal cells/ Sum of all counts Yuri Gagarin, Sum of counts in all of the diagonal cells/ Sum of all counts
+    Sally Ride, Sum of counts in all of the diagonal cells/Sum of all counts Rodolfo Vela, Sum of counts in all of the diagonal cells/Sum of all counts Yuri Gagarin, Sum of counts in all of the diagonal cells/Sum of all counts

-Per-class agreement among interpreters should be analyzed and reported as follows:
+Per-class agreement among interpreters should be analysed and reported as follows:

 ..csv-table
     :header: , All interpreters agreeing, One interpreter disagreeing, Two interpreters disagreeing, etc.